This is the guest post by Iyiola Owabumowa.

 Looking at the brighter side, you can get your blog traffic off the ground without really thinking of the SEO benefits.

 Guest Blogging is the answer.

-It’s one of the fastest ways to get your work in front of your target audience.
+It’s one of the fastest ways to get your work in front of your target audience after starting a blog.

 The problem is, almost everyone you pitch will tell you this:

 I’m 90% sure you’ve gotten that response before.

 And it’s okay.

 If you go back to their blog, most of the time, you’ll see guest bloggers.

 Then you feel betrayed afterward.

 I totally know how you feel.